fyquah/fyquah.github.io/_posts/2015-04-16-rails-deployment.md

 The default answer is to download and install the latest version as it has the latest security and performance patches.
 However, in some cases, your app may have been written for an older Ruby, and hasn't been tested properly on newer version of Rubies, then install that Ruby.

-A golden ruby is try to use the latest version of software where possible, unless the latest software has serious patch issues.
+A golden rule is try to use the latest version of software where possible, unless the latest software has serious patch issues.
 You don't want to get caught up with software-upgrading chaos a few years down the road.
 Github probably understood the pain : [read about this](http://shayfrendt.com/posts/upgrading-github-to-rails-3-with-zero-downtime/).

 Anyway, to install your ruby, it is as simple as: